Chef Marvin Swaner

 “I had a childhood friend whose parents owned a seafood house.
-I was 14 when his father asked, ‘Want to cook crab legs this weekend?’
-I liked the environment, I liked the interaction with the customers.
+When I was 14 when his father asked, ‘Want to cook crab legs this weekend?’
+I liked the environment and the interaction with the customers.
 I like talking with people after I’m done cooking.
-I like to see their expressions while they’re eating, the good ones and the bad ones.
+To see their expressions while they’re eating, the good ones and the bad ones, it’s one of my favorite things.
 That’s why I do it.
 I like to be able to talk to people about their meal.”

 What do local and franchise restaurants face today?

 “The direction we’re trying to turn is to do more local and keep it as fresh as possible.
 It’s hard to do that year-round.
 Before I came to Aikens Group, I came from a farm that had 17 acres of garden.
 Prefer that [spontaneity] over having a set menu.
 I think you have to be a little bit personal in restaurants to make it different from other places.”
 For Marvin, that’s adding little personal touches here and there and really listening to what the customers like.
 If they love the fresh tomato on a certain dish, Marvin may just give them a whole tomato for them to enjoy as a ‘thank you’ for coming out.